Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

+The second effect cannot be accounted for rigorously using just the YC4 cylinder, since there is no well-defined quasiparticle weight in a quasi-one-dimensional system; in particular, all $\Delta k \lesssim 2\pi/L=\pi/2$ will be affected by the one-dimensionality of the cylinder, and this includes approximately all $\Delta k$ around the Fermi surface out to the edge of the Brillouin zone.
+However, as can be seen in Figure \ref{fig:YC4_MIT}(d), the change in occupation does not show a qualitative change between $\Delta k = \pi/2$ and the cutoff $\Delta k \gtrsim 0.5$ used in our extrapolation, so the procedure described above and shown in Figures \ref{fig:YC4_MIT}(c) and (d) should still give an approximately correct estimate of the quasiparticle weight.

+The resulting estimate of the quasiparticle weight appears to vanish around $U/t=9$, though there is some dependence on the precise form of extrapolation used.
+Since in computing the estimate we use only larger $\Delta k$ values, where there is a larger occupation gap, the actual quasiparticle weight should vanish at a slightly lower value of $U/t$, again being consistent with the chiral order parameter and structure factor curvature.

+Further information about the three phases and the transitions between them comes from studying the entanglement in the system, and in particular from finite entanglement scaling\cite{Tagliacozzo2008,Pollmann2009,Pirvu2012}.
+If we cut the infinite cylinder into two semi-infinite halves, we can calculate the entanglement entropy $S$ between them from the eigenvalues $\lambda_i^2$ of the reduced density matrix of either side of the cut,

 In the true ground state this is an infinite sum; however, when running DMRG simulations the MPS bond dimension $\chi$ upper-bounds the number of non-zero $\lambda_i$ in equation \eqref{eq:S_def} and thereby bounds $S \leq \log(\chi)$.
-In a gapped state $S$ is finite \cite{Hastings2007, Arad2013}, so the DMRG estimate of $S$ should converge as $\chi$ is increased.
 In a gapless state the true $S$ is infinite, as is the correlation length $\xi$, but finite entanglement scaling predicts that the two quantities will scale with $\chi$ such that \cite{Calabrese2004}

 which can be used to estimate the central charge $c$ of the conformal field theory corresponding to the gapless metallic phase.
+We show the central charge computed using equation \eqref{eq:fin_ent_scaling} in Figure \ref{fig:YC4_entanglement}(a).

+In a gapped state $S$ is finite \cite{Hastings2007, Arad2013}, so the DMRG estimate of $S$ should converge as $\chi$ is increased; however, $\xi$ will also converge, and the two quantities may converge at different rates so that the relative scaling between them becomes less reliable.
+In such a case, the central charge can be more accurately computed by direct scaling of entanglement with bond dimension,\cite{Tagliacozzo2008,Pollmann2009,Pirvu2012}